10 gorgeous travel writing examples

 • Have a point of view.
 Great travel writers — from the travel books of Bill Bryson and John Steinbeck to the documentaries of Paul Theroux — all have very specific points of view that are difficult to copy.
 Find your voice, and your travel articles will truly sing.

 • Take great photos.
 The best travel writing is visually immersive, using high resolution images and video to engage the reader’s senses.
-Even if you’re not creating a photo essay, modern travel writing relies of great visual assets.
+Even if you’re not creating a digital magazine or photo essay, modern travel writing relies on great visual assets.

-• Use multimedia content where you can.
+• Use multimedia content.
 If you can, create audio and video assets, too, and consider building out your story with a digital storytelling platform to use interactive features.
 Embed podcasts and clips to keep the reader engaged.

 • Create a beautiful web presence.
 We love the print Lonely Planet travel guides, but these days you need to produce stunningly engaging content on the web.
-Standards are high, but you’d be amazed what you can do with modern interactive content platforms.
+Standards are high, but you’d be amazed what kinds of design layouts you can do with modern interactive content platforms.

 • Provide a sense of adventure — even if you’re not strictly doing ‘adventure travel’.
 Whether you’re writing a first person travel memoir or writing about your backpacker’s trip through the Amazon, you want to keep your reader engaged with your travel experiences.